 Epithelial ovarian cancer comprises approximately 90% of all ovarian malignancies.
-It is estimated that approximately 22,000 patients in the United States will be diagnosed with ovarian cancers in 2018 with an estimated 13,000 cases expressing mesothelin on the cell surface.
+Approximately 22,000 patients in the United States were diagnosed with ovarian cancers in 2018 with an estimated 13,000 cases expressing mesothelin on the cell surface.

 Taxane and platinum-based combinations have been the backbone of ovarian cancer treatment for the past 20 years, despite having very low efficacy rates (below 15%) in patients with advanced forms of the disease.
 While recently approved poly (ADP-ribose) polymerase (PARP) inhibitors are improving outcomes for ovarian cancer patients with